 HMRC have published the most recent transfer pricing and Diverted Profits Tax (DPT) statistics, which provide useful insight into their compliance and dispute resolution work in this critical area of large business taxation.
 Overall these show the continuing priority HMRC are giving to these issues, having collected additional tax of £6.5 billion from 2012/13 to 2017/18 and deployed 365 dedicated full time staff.
-The £1.682 million yield from transfer pricing is in line with the previous year, although the average age of open enquiries has nudged up to over 30 months.
+The £1.682 billion yield from transfer pricing is in line with the previous year, although the average age of open enquiries has nudged up to over 30 months.
 The DPT figures are perhaps the most interesting disclosure as these relate to the first complete year of operating this new regime and the actions taken by HMRC in relation to 2015 accounting periods.
 Yield of £388 million and the issue of 190 charging notices to 22 businesses are indicative of how widely DPT is being applied in practice.

 There has been much speculation around the extent to which the DPT regime is being applied and these statistics give a first significant indication of what is happening on the ground.
 The headline numbers of 220 DPT notifications being received in 2017/18 and of 190 charging notices being issued needs to be considered in the context of these involving only 22 multinational groups.
 This suggests that a fairly targeted approach may have been adopted in practice despite the wide scope of the DPT rules.

-Whilst there is no data disclosing how many transfer pricing enquiries the department is undertaking, yield exceeding £1.6 million for the second year running and the deployment of 365 full time equivalent dedicated staff show very clearly how this remains a top priority for HMRC’s Large Business group.
+Whilst there is no data disclosing how many transfer pricing enquiries the department is undertaking, yield exceeding £1.6 billion for the second year running and the deployment of 365 full time equivalent dedicated staff show very clearly how this remains a top priority for HMRC’s Large Business group.
 The supporting narrative around enquiries comments on the collaborative work with other tax authorities in this area and it is also notable that this year Country-by-Country reporting gets a specific mention in the context of supporting HMRC’s risk assessment processes.